noomenkrichen/nodejs/MERN_App_VPS_Deploy.md

-# Deploying MERN Stack Project on Hostinger VPS
+# Deploying MERN Stack Project on VPS
 - Preparing the VPS Environment
 - Setting Up the MongoDB Database
 - Deploying the Express and Node.js Backend